-During the quarter ended June 30, 2017, on June 2017, the Company also announces that Mr. Jeff Hussey resigned as Vice-president of Development, to pursue another career opportunity.
+During the year ended September 30, 2017, in June 2017, the Company also announces that Mr. Jeff Hussey resigned as Vice-president of Development, to pursue another career opportunity.

 Focus Announces a Non-Brokered Private Placement for \$2,500,000